Epigenetics of autism

 Autism is considered a lifelong condition and has no "cure."
 Many professionals, advocates, and people in the autistic community agree that a cure is not the answer and efforts should instead focus on methods to help autistic people have happier, healthier, and, if possible, independent lives.
 Support efforts include teaching social and behavioral skills, monitoring, factoring-in co-existing conditions, and guidance for the caregivers, family, educators, and employers.
 There is no specific medication for autism, however, drugs can be prescribed for other co-existing mental health conditions, such as anxiety.
 A study in 2019 found that the management of challenging behaviors was generally of low quality, with little support for long-term usage of psychotropic drugs, and concerns about their inappropriate prescription.
 Genetic research has improved the understanding of autism-related molecular pathways.
 Animal research has pointed to the reversibility of phenotypes but the studies are at an early stage.

+Genetic and epigenetic overlap

+The etiology of Autism Spectrum Disorders (ASDs) is complex and involves the interaction of inherited genetic mutations and newly acquired epigenetic changes.
+Although epigenetic disorders may not be present per se, they serve as a “second hit” that serves to alter the expression of genetic predispositions.
+Environmental factors may serve to cause epigenetic changes that interact with common and rare copy number variants (CNVs) and single nucleotide variants (SNVs) in genes that are important for brain development and the formation of synapses, which may affect the degree of neurological and anatomical abnormalities that are present in ASDs.